phandox/nimo-markdown-cv/index.md

 - Programme: Information Technology
 - Thesis: _Optimalization of laboratory for teaching basics of computer networks_
-- Focus on computer network, administration of networks, Linux, scripting languages.
+- Focus on computer networks, administration of networks, Linux, scripting languages.

 ## IT Certifications